atykhonov/google-translate/README.md

 you use Windows please download and unpack `mplayer` and add its path (directory) to to the system PATH variable.
 Please note that translation listening is not available if `google-translate-output-destination` is set to `echo-area` or `pop-up`.

+The variable `google-translate-pop-up-buffer-set-focus` determines whether window (buffer) with translation gets focus when it pop ups.
+If `nil`, it doesn't get focus and focus remains in the same window as was before translation.
+If `t`, window (buffer with translation) gets focus.
+Please note that that setting works only for pop up buffer, i.e. when `google-translate-output-destination` is `nil`.

 There are also six faces you can customize: